sxzebra/dotfiles/README.md

 1. Clone this repo to any folder of your choice
 2. Open terminal in the cloned folder
-3. run `chmod +x install.sh` to make grant enough permission
+3. run `chmod +x install.sh` to grant enough permission
 4. execute the installer by `./install.sh` and key in the item number of your choice